Abbottabad Commission: Political response

-The conservative party, Pakistan Muslim League (PML), criticized the Prime Minister Gillani for a failure to initiate a probe into the May US incursion in accordance with the resolution adopted during the joint secret session of parliament.
-Despite Prime Minister Gillani addressing his concerns to PML, the party pushed for an independent commission to be formed.
-The PML persuasion was that "it did not want the armed forces to face another fiasco like the 1971 war or the Kargil misadventure.
+The main conservative party in the country, the Pakistan Muslim League (N) (PML-N), criticized Prime Minister Gillani for a failure to initiate a probe into the May US incursion in accordance with the resolution adopted during the joint secret session of parliament.
+Despite Prime Minister Gillani addressing his concerns to PML-N, the party pushed for an independent commission to be formed.
+The PML-N persuasion was that "it did not want the armed forces to face another fiasco like the 1971 war or the Kargil misadventure".

 After meeting with the Lieutenant-General Shuja' Pasha of the ISI, Justice minister Bux Chandio hinted that the commission would be formed after the consultation.
-In June 2011, Prime Minister Gillani announced to form the commission under Supreme Court's Senior Justice Javed Iqbal.
+In June 2011, Prime Minister Gillani announced the intent to form the commission under Supreme Court's Senior Justice Javed Iqbal.

 Interview and studies

-The Commission extensively interviewed 300 people and among the notable people summoned and testified to the commission were:
+The Commission extensively interviewed 300 people.
+Among the notable people summoned and testified to the commission were: